GeNeHetX/MicrobioteRNApipe/README.md

 ## Execution

-In order to retrieve the commands that execute the pipeline, click on the following [README](https://github.com/GeNeHetX/MicrobioteRNApipe/blob/main/NextflowPipeline/Execution.md)

-## Parameters

-To look at the several parameters that can be adjusted before the pipeline execution, click on the following [README](https://github.com/GeNeHetX/MicrobioteRNApipe/blob/main/NextflowPipeline/Parameters.md)
+The execution of the pipeline requires following several steps that can be found in this [README](https://github.com/GeNeHetX/MicrobioteRNApipe/blob/main/NextflowPipeline/Execution.md)

 ## Output files: